gridai/grid-docs/products/run-run-and-sweep-github-files/faq.md

 Artifacts are downloadable for 24 hours after creation.

 ## Why isn't Grid locating my requirements.txt file?
 Grid by default will look for a requirements.txt file in the root directory of your project.
-To customize this behavior try using the `--dependency_file` flag
+To customize this behavior try using the `--dependency_file` flag.
+An example is below:
+`grid run --dependency_file ./path/to/requirements.txt model.py`

 ## How can I resolve Windows pathing issues when using grid?
 There are two options users can try:
 1. default to the Windows Subsystem for Linux
 2. Try running your commands with by replacing '\' characters with '\\' in your path.

 ## The cost changed during a run?